Vitor-D-Anjos/offensive-security-portfolio/certifications/README.md

 ---

 ## 🚀 Ongoing Skill Development
-Continuously engaging in new **CTF challenges** to stay current with emerging penetration testing techniques and methodologies.
+Continuously engaging in new **CTF challenges** to stay current with emerging penetration testing techniques and methodologies.🌱